Ashwinreddy611/Move-Inc./README.md

 ## Credits
 ### Code and Content
-All code was written by Ashwin Reddy using the [Bootstrap](https://getbootstrap.com/) Css framework to ensure a fully responsice website was created.
+All code was written by Ashwin Reddy using the [Bootstrap](https://getbootstrap.com/) Css framework to ensure a fully responsive website was created.

 ### Media
 All the images were sourced from the [Unsplash](https://unsplash.com/) website which is an open source site for images.